Darren Waller Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Season Stats

-- So far this season, 20.5% of the 347 passes thrown by his team have gone Waller's way.

-- With 10 targets in the red zone this season, Waller has been on the receiving end of 20.4% of his team's 49 red zone pass attempts.
+- Waller (10 red zone targets) has been the recipient of 20.4% of his team's 49 red zone pass attempts.

 - The Raiders have run 62.6% passing plays and 37.4% rushing plays this season.
 They rank 19th in the NFL in scoring.